Since their introduction in 1986, stents have transformed the treatment of coronary heart disease.

 Recently, we have demonstrated cold ablation of nitinol stent cutting using an Origami XP laser and have achieved a very high cut quality.

 The Ultrashort pulses delivered by NKT Photonics’ ultrafast lasers are well suited to micromachine a lot of different stent materials.
-Lasers are extremely reliable in creating the precise fine features demanded by today’s state-of-the-art stent designs in a cost-effective manner.
+Lasers are extremely reliable in creating the precise fine features demanded by today’s state-of-the-art stent designs cost-effectively.

 The Origami XP is the first all-in-one, single-box, microjoule femtosecond laser on the market.
 The laser head, controller and air-cooling system are all integrated in one small and robust package, with a footprint so small it even fits into a hand-luggage!